marjan926/cfn101-workshop/content/basics/operations/multi-region-latest-ami/index.md

 :::code{language=shell showLineNumbers=false showCopyAction=true}
 cd cfn101-workshop/code/workspace
 :::
 1. Use the AWS CLI to create the stack.
-The required parameter `--template-body` have been pre-filled for you.
+The required parameters `--stack-name` and `--template-body` have been pre-filled for you.
 :::code{language=shell showLineNumbers=false showCopyAction=true}
 aws cloudformation create-stack --stack-name cfn-workshop-multi-region-latest-ami \
 --template-body file://multi-region-latest-ami.yaml